Measuring Traffic from Google Shopping’s New Organic Listings

 0

-In my preceding article, “Real-time search engine optimization: Create a Google Product Feed from an XML Sitemap,” I defined how Google Shopping is increasing to encompass free organic search listings.
+In my preceding article, “Real-time Search Engine Optimization: Create a Google Product Feed from an XML Sitemap,” I defined how Google Shopping is increasing to encompass free organic search listings.

 The next step is to discover a clean manner to measure the performance of organic site visitors coming from Shopping feeds.
 Is it new visitors?
 Or does it speed up adjustments to pages that are already ranking?